ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 setuptools is required.

-This PEP attempts to rectify the situation by specifying a way to list the build dependencies of a project in a declarative fashion in a specific file.
+This PEP attempts to rectify the situation by specifying a way to list the minimal dependencies of the build system of a project in a declarative fashion in a specific file.
 This allows a project to list what build dependencies it has to go from e.g. source checkout to wheel, while not falling into the catch-22 trap that a ``setup.py`` has where tooling can't infer what a project needs to build itself.
-Implementing this PEP will allow projects to specify what they depend on upfront so that tools like pip can make sure that they are installed in order to build the project (the actual driving of the build process is not within the scope of this PEP).
+Implementing this PEP will allow projects to specify what build system they depend on upfront so that tools like pip can make sure that they are installed in order to run the build system to build the project.

+To provide more context and motivation for this PEP, think of the (rough) steps required to produce a built artifact for a project:

+1. The source checkout of the project.
+2. Installation of the build system.
+3. Execute the build system.

+This PEP covers step #2.
+It is fully expected that a future PEP will cover step #3, including how to have the build system dynamically specify more dependencies that the build system requires to perform its job.
+The purpose of this PEP though, is to specify the minimal set of requirements for the build system to simply begin execution.

 Specification
 =============

-The build dependencies will be stored in a file named ``pyproject.toml`` that is written in the TOML format [#toml]_.
+The build system dependencies will be stored in a file named ``pyproject.toml`` that is written in the TOML format [#toml]_.
 This format was chosen as it is human-usable (unlike JSON [#json]_), it is flexible enough (unlike configparser [#configparser]_), stems from a